Why choose the Samsung Galaxy S9?

 Choice of two models – the S9 and the S9+

-Following Apple’s lead since the iPhone 6 and iPhone 6 Plus, Samsung offers two models of S9 – the S9 and the S9+.
+In all likelihood, if you are buying a Samsung S9 or S9+ you will be looking at refurbished models, since all the models discussed here have been succeeded by newer phones.
+Following Apple’s lead since the iPhone 6 and iPhone 6 Plus, Samsung made two models of S9 – the S9 and the S9+.
 The key difference between the two is size.
 The S9+ has a larger screen (6.2” compared to 5.8” when measured diagonally), ideal for those with larger hands and larger pockets.
-The S9+ also has an extra 2GB of memory (RAM), has a dual-lens camera for better photos, is 36 grammes heavier, has slightly better battery life and is, of course, more expensive.
+The S9+ also has an extra 2GB of memory (RAM), has a dual-lens camera for better photos, is 36 grams heavier, has slightly better battery life and costs more.

 5.8” AMOLED Quad-HD+ screen is one of the best there is

 5.8 inches is the diagonal distance from the top to opposite bottom corner of the screen (or vice versa).
-Phones have been getting bigger in recent times and 5.8” is pretty standard stuff.
-The exact same diagonal as the iPhone X, for example, with only a short list of ‘Plus’-designated handsets (sometimes called phablets) offering even bigger options.
+Phones just got bigger a while ago now and 5.8” is pretty standard stuff.
+The exact same diagonal as the iPhone X, for example, with only a short list of ‘Plus’-designated handsets (often referred to at the time as phablets, a term which seems to have fallen by the wayside since larger phones have become more commonplace) offering even bigger options.